 When I moved to Naperville in 1990 my future boss drove me around Naperville to get me excited about accepting the position and relocating to Naperville.
-His first stop was a tour of the Riverwalk.
-Although this was in the dead of winter, I was still very impressed with what I saw!
-His name is Rick Hitchcock, past Riverwalk Chairman and founder of Hitchcock Design Group, which is one of the design firms that helped create and mold the vision for this amazing Riverwalk.
+His first stop was a tour of the Naperville Riverwalk.
+Although this was in the dead of winter I was still very impressed with what I saw!
+His name is Rick Hitchcock, past Riverwalk Chairman who helped, along with several other visionaries, to mold the vision for this amazing Riverwalk.
 I'm thrilled to be following in his footsteps to present a new vision for how the Riverwalk will continue to impress.
 To showcase this vision, we present the following Master Plan 2031, a look into the future of what the Riverwalk will look like when we celebrate the Riverwalk's 50th anniversary!
 The intent of the Master Plan is to guide how future improvements will make the Riverwalk better.
 Currently there are gaps in the Riverwalk.
-The projects presented in the Master Plan 2031will fill the gaps and broaden and enhance the user's experience.
+The projects presented in the Master Plan 2031 will fill the gaps and broaden and enhance the user's experience.